ls1intum/Artemis/docs/dev/guidelines/server.rst

 ====================

 All methods and classes should use camelCase style.
 The only difference: the first letter of any class should be capital.
 Most importantly use intention-revealing, pronounceable names.
-Variable names should also use camelCase style, but the first letter should be lowercase.
-For constants, i.e. variables with the ``static final`` keywords, use all uppercase letters with underscores to separate words: SCREAMING_SNAKE_CASE.
+Variable names should also use camelCase style, where the first letter should be lowercase.
+For constants, i.e. arguments with the ``static final`` keywords, use all uppercase letters with underscores to separate words: SCREAMING_SNAKE_CASE.
 The only exception for this rule is for the logger, which should be named ``log``.
 Variable and constant names should also be intention-revealing and pronounceable.